 Buying A Phone From The Carrier

-Buying directly from a mobile carrier like Verizon and AT&T or a smaller carrier like Republic Wireless, Tello Mobile or Google Fi (formerly Project Fi), is usually the easiest way to go about buying a new phone.
+Buying directly from a mobile carrier like Verizon, AT&T, and T-Mobile, or a smaller carrier like Republic Wireless, Tello Mobile, or Google Fi (formerly Project Fi), is usually the easiest way to go about buying a new phone.
 After all, most of us have been buying from our carriers for a decade or more.

 Advantages of buying from a carrier

 Another advantage to buying directly from your carrier is simplicity.
 You know you’re getting a phone that works on their network and in most cases you can bring it back to the store if you have an issue.

-Your carrier will usually set up your phone, install the sim card (the card that your phone uses to tell what network it’s on), transfer files from your old device and make sure everything is working before you walk out the door.
-If you’re not technically inclined, or you just don’t feel like dealing with this type of stuff, then this may be worth buying from your carrier, regardless of discount.
+Your carrier will usually set up your phone, install the sim card (the card that your phone uses to tell what network it’s on), transfer files from your old device, and make sure everything is working before you walk out the door.
+If you’re not technically inclined, or you just don’t feel like dealing with this type of stuff, then this may be worth buying from your carrier, regardless of the discount.